Kwekker/Queens_solver/readme.md

 For now, it has a lot of difficulty with [game 333](games/game333.txt) (me too).

+## Implemented rules
+- Rule of 1 celled set = Queen
+- Rule of cell blocking a set = not a Queen

+## Rules to be implemented
+- If n columns or rows contain cells in exactly n groups, the queens of said groups can only land within these columns/rows.
+- If n groups have cells within exactly n columns or rows, the queens of said columns/rows can only land within said groups.

+- Rule of only 1 solution.
+(Not sure if I will add this one.
+It's basically, if there is the *possibility* of a stalemate that has only 1 resolution, that resolution is correct.)

 ## Unaccounted for situations
 This situation is unaccounted for: